Γ-Hydroxybutyric acid: Pharmacology

 GHB is very similar to the important inhibitory neurotransmitter GABA, with an amino group of GABA being replaced by a hydroxy group.
 If taken orally, GABA does not effectively cross the blood–brain barrier while GHB does.

 GHB has at least two distinct binding sites in the central nervous system.
-It acts as an agonist at the inhibitory GHB receptor and as a weak agonist at the inhibitory GABA_{B} receptor.
+It acts as an agonist at the excitatory GHB receptor and as a weak agonist at the inhibitory GABA_{B} receptor.
 GHB is a naturally occurring substance that acts in a similar fashion to some neurotransmitters in the mammalian brain.
 GHB is probably synthesized from GABA in GABAergic neurons, and released when the neurons fire.

 GHB has been found to activate oxytocinergic neurons in the supraoptic nucleus.

 GHB induces the accumulation of either a derivative of tryptophan or tryptophan itself in the extracellular space, possibly by increasing tryptophan transport across the blood–brain barrier.
 The blood content of certain neutral amino-acids, including tryptophan, is also increased by peripheral GHB administration.
 GHB-induced stimulation of tissue serotonin turnover may be due to an increase in tryptophan transport to the brain and in its uptake by serotonergic cells.
 As the serotonergic system may be involved in the regulation of sleep, mood, and anxiety, the stimulation of this system by high doses of GHB may be involved in certain neuropharmacological events induced by GHB administration.

 However, at therapeutic doses, GHB reaches much higher concentrations in the brain and activates GABA_{B} receptors, which are primarily responsible for its sedative effects.
 GHB's sedative effects are blocked by GABA_{B} antagonists.

 The role of the GHB receptor in the behavioural effects induced by GHB is more complex.
 GHB receptors are densely expressed in many areas of the brain, including the cortex and hippocampus, and these are the receptors that GHB displays the highest affinity for.
 There has been somewhat limited research into the GHB receptor; however, there is evidence that activation of the GHB receptor in some brain areas results in the release of glutamate, the principal excitatory neurotransmitter.
 Drugs that selectively activate the GHB receptor cause absence seizures in high doses, as do GHB and GABA_{B} agonists.